dvera/riskreport/biomarker/krt18.md

 ## KRT18

-"Keratin 18, a structural protein in epithelial cells.
-Marker of cell death in liver disease and some cancers."
+Keratin 18 is a structural protein in epithelial cells and is a marker of cell death in liver disease and some cancers.

 <div style="display: flex; flex-direction: column; gap: 10px;">